alphashuro/alphashuro/README.md

 core interests:

+- how to write code that is easy to understand
+- self improvement
+- having fun
 - technological advancement
 - practical philosophy
-- mental models
+- mental models and metacognition
-- cognitive science
-- pedagogy
-- code that is easy to understand
-- self improvement
-- having fun

 currently learning:
 - systems design